 The Health Center will make appointments and provide transportation to local medical providers for sick or injured students.
 Our medical providers give us the first available appointment, but this does not always guarantee same-day service.
 (Please see the Sick or Injured Students section of this page for more information.)
 The Director of Health Services has the authority to deny requests for non-urgent transportation to medical providers if those requests create a disruption to the daily operations of the Health Center.

 We request that parents/guardians make arrangements for any visits to sub-specialists—such as dermatologists; ear, nose, and throat (ENT) doctors; cardiologists; pulmonologists; or allergists—while the student is at home during School breaks.
 If a student has an appointment at home while School is in session, the parent/guardian must notify the Health Center AND the Dean's Office prior to the date of the appointment.
 Non-urgent specialty appointments will be arranged locally and secondary to the daily operations of the Health Center only when said appointment cannot take place at home.
 We request that parents do not change already set appointments before consulting with the Health Center, as a change may cause disruption to the daily operations of the Health Center and planned transportation.
-A fee per appointment (determined by location) may be billed to the parents/guardians through Smart Tuition for any and all specialty appointments, including physical therapy and chiropractic appointments.
+A fee per appointment (determined by location) may be billed to the parents/guardians through their Blackbaud Management Tuition Account for any and all specialty appointments, including physical therapy and chiropractic appointments.
 The transportation department charges $40 for all medical transports outside the Middletown area.

 In the event that your child needs to see a specialist and a referral is needed from his or her primary care physician, it is the responsibility of the parent or guardian to make the necessary phone calls to secure the referral before the specialty appointment can be made for the student.

 Sick or Injured Student Policies